consensus-shipyard/ipc-libs/README.md

 [2023-03-29T09:52:55Z INFO  ipc_agent::manager::checkpoint] successfully published checkpoint submission for epoch 50
 ```

-It is common for the checkpointing process to fail if while configuring a child subnet: either because the auth token is not correct, or because no wallet addresses have been configured in the subnet, etc. If this happens, running `./bin/ipc-agent reload-config` will restart the checkpoint manager and pick up the latest config values.
+It is common for the checkpointing process to fail while configuring a child subnet: either because the auth token is not correct, or because no wallet addresses have been configured in the subnet, etc. If this happens, running `./bin/ipc-agent reload-config` will restart the checkpoint manager and pick up the latest config values.
 Whenever you see an error in the checkpointing process, check that your subnet's configuration is correct and `reload-config` to restart the process.

 Finally, if you want to inspect the information of a range of checkpoints committed in the parent for a subnet, you can use the `list-checkpoints` command provided by the agent as follows:
 ```bash